nickjs/batmanjs.org/docs/views.md

 - `viewDidLoad`: After `loadView` has been successfully called, the div has been created and populated with HTML from the `HTMLStore`.
 - `ready`: All bindings have been initialized (one shot).

+## Custom Views

+Views are useful for creating reusable, configurable components which can be instantiated from within templates.

+`<examples go here>`

 ## Backing Views